ChanNokHang/channokhang.github.io/index.md

 ---
 ## CHan Nok Hang 陳諾恒
 ## Biography
+I am a Master's student at National Yang Ming Chiao Tung University, studied in finance, statistics, and data science.
+My research focuses on systemic risk, financial networks, and machine learning applications in finance.
+I am recently interested in applying graphical models and Granger causality to detect stocks interconnection and market dynamics.
-- 🎓 I am a finance and data science researcher.
+- 🎓 Finance and data science researcher.
 - 📈 Interested in systemic risk and stock market analysis.
 - 🔍 Using Granger causality to analyze interconnectedness between Taiwan stocks.